 Pezzottaite was named in honor of the young Italian mineralogist, Federico Pezzotta, now curator of mineralogy at the Museo Civico di Storia Naturale in Milan.

->

-> The first specimens of pezzottaite were discovered in the granitic pegmatites of Fianarantsoa province in southern Madagascar.
-The small crystals ranged in color from orange-red to pink to raspberry red.
+The first specimens of pezzottaite were discovered in the granitic pegmatites of Fianarantsoa Province in Southern Madagascar.
+The small crystals ranged in color from orange-red to pink or raspberry red.
 Like morganite and bixbite, pezzottaite is believed to owe its color to radiation-induced color centers involving trivalent manganese.
 Most pezzottaite specimens from Madagascar are heavily included and cut gems rarely exceed 1 carat.
 Some specimens display chatoyancy (the cat's eye effect).

->

-> The Madagascar deposits of pezzottaite are now believed to be exhausted.
+The Madagascan deposits of pezzottaite are now believed to have been exhausted.
 However, a new deposit has since been found in Afghanistan.
-At first it was believed to be cesium-rich morganite, but analysis has shown it to be pezzottaite.
+At first it was believed to be cesium-rich morganite, but analysis has revealed that it is pezzottaite.

 Both red beryl (bixbite) and pezzottaite are very rare gems.
 But red beryl is the more valuable of the two, probably because of its more highly saturated color.
 Apparently some specimens of pezzottaite have been offered on the market as red beryl, perhaps out of ignorance or maybe with a fraudulent motive.
 Buyers of red beryl should take care that specimens are certified by a recognized gemological laboratory.